 Our error-diagnosis algorithm converts the error-diagnosis problem into a Pseudo-Boolean (PB) problem, and then uses a PB solver to perform the diagnosis and infer which design signals are responsible for incorrect output behavior.
 In this section, we first define Pseudo-Boolean problems, which are an extension of SATisifiability problems.
 Next, we review gate-level diagnosis techniques, which provide the foundation for our synthesis-based diagnosis, and are used for comparison in our experimental results.
-Finally, we show the basic idea behind symbolic simulation, which we use as an alternative, compact way to formulate the PB problem.
+We then show the basic idea behind symbolic simulation, which we use as an alternative, compact way to formulate the PB problem.
+Finally, we briefly describe signature-based resynthesis techniques that will be used in our error correction.